 fun fact: Kim was a popular name in early USSR because it was the acronym of Коммунистический Интернационал Молодежи (Young Communist International).

-sadly this is just a fun fact because Kurvitz has said they didn't choose this name for this reason :(
+this is just a fun fact because someone asked and Kurvitz has said they didn't choose this name for this reason but I don't care I'm using the death of the author superpowers on that, I'm putting fingers in my hears lalalalalalala

 things we know he carries around because I find it funny. what else dose he have I need to know